5 Easy Ways to Check CPU Clock Speed on Linux

 5. GNOME System Monitor

-The GNOME System Monitor is a graphical utility that provides a comprehensive overview of system resources.This method offers a visually appealing and user-friendly interface to monitor the CPU clock speed, making it convenient to keep track of system performance and identify any fluctuations or abnormalities.
+The GNOME System Monitor is a graphical utility that provides a comprehensive overview of system resources.This method offers a visually appealing and user-friendly interface to monitor the CPU speed, making it convenient to keep track of system performance and identify any fluctuations or abnormalities.
 Follow these steps:

 1. Open the Applications menu and search for System Monitor.
 Click on the System Monitor application to launch it.